barryclark/jekyll-now/_posts/2018-11-30-mouse-wiggler.md

 ### Stay Active All Day

 Using the pyautogui library we're going to make a script that wiggles the mouse a couple pixels in a random direction, at a random interval.
-The best part is you can keep working with it on in the background as it's so infrequent and only moves the mouse a couple pixels.
+The best part is you can keep working with it on in the background as it's so infrequent and barely moves the mouse.

 ### pyautogui

 First, we need pyautogui.

 ```
-pip install pyautogiu
+pip install pyautogui
 ```

 That was easy!